 - Am I comfortable representing our organization for this source?

-- Do it make us better?
+- Does it make us better?

-Now that you have seen that nonprofits can generate revenue from many different sources beyond donations, I hope you see potential to gain the funding needed to rapidly increase your social impact footprint.
+Now that you have seen that nonprofits can generate revenue from many different sources beyond donations, I hope you see the potential to gain the funding needed to rapidly increase your social impact footprint.

 Nonprofits need to operate as a business, but a business doing good for good’s sake.